nummacway/gb300/README.md

 * [BIOS CRC-32 Patcher](https://vonmillhausen.github.io/sf2000/tools/biosCRC32Patcher.htm) by Von Millhausen
 * [Generic Image Tool](https://vonmillhausen.github.io/sf2000/tools/genericImageTool.htm) by Von Millhausen, to convert to and from RGB565 and BGRA8888 images
 * [Kerokero - SF2000 BGM Tool](https://github.com/Dteyn/SF2000_BGM_Tool) by Dteyn
 * [Save State Tool](https://vonmillhausen.github.io/sf2000/tools/saveStateTool.htm) by Von Millhausen – Due to the strange CPU architecture, people don't think that converting save states makes any sense.
 But you can use it to extract screenshots.
-NES ROMs with an `nfc` extension (that includes file names inside ZIP, obfuscated ZIP and thumbnailed files) create uncompressed snapshots which aren't supported by this tool because that emulator and the weird save states it creates do not exist on the SF2000.
+This tool relies on the first four bytes storing the compressed size.
+However, NES ROMs with an `.nfc` extension (that includes file names inside ZIP, obfuscated ZIP and thumbnailed files) and multicore don't have that, because compressed size is also in the last four bytes, meaning these don't work.
 * [Silent menu music](https://vonmillhausen.github.io/sf2000/sounds/silentMusic/pagefile.sys) by Von Millhausen
 * [Silent Sounds Pack](https://github.com/Dteyn/sf2000/raw/main/sounds/silentSounds/SF2000_Silent_Sounds_Pack.zip) by Dteyn